polyaxon/polyaxon/site/faq/what-is-the-maximum-number-of-parallel-executions.md

 Parallelism and concurrency management depends on your distribution.

- * In Polyaxon CE, there's n concurrency management, you can submit as many operations as you want, you can scale Polyaxon to manage and monitor the executions.
+ * In Polyaxon CE, there's no concurrency management, you can submit as many operations as you want, you can scale Polyaxon to manage and monitor the executions.

  * In Polyaxon commercial offerings each Agent can manage multiple queues.
 Each queue has a configurable maximum concurrency and priority.